The Ultimate SEO and Digital Marketing Resource Network

 Or you can target broader regions by adding states or even countries:

-Step 4: Add Where Your Business is Based
+Step 4: Choose Where Your Business Is Based

 Step 5: Add Contact Information for Your Business

-Next, you will add your contact information, including your phone number, for your business, if you don’t have a website Google can even give you a free one at this stage to help you get set up.
-Or you can skip entering a URL and go back to edit it after your profile is established.
+Next, you need to add your contact information, including your business phone number.
+Remember, if you don’t have a website, Google can give you a free one at this stage to help you set yourself up for success!
+Or you can skip entering a URL as a whole and just go back to edit it after your profile is established following the Google Business profile installation.

 Step 6: Active Google Alerts for Google Recommendations

-Here you can tell Google if you want to receive recommendations regarding your business profile.
-If you select Yes, they will send you alerts when elements on your profile can be updated or improved.
+Here, you can choose whether you want to receive recommendations regarding your Google business account.
+If you select “Yes,” you will get alerts when elements on your profile can be updated or improved.

 Step 7: Verify Your Mailing Address

-Here, you will enter where you want to receive your Google business verification instructions by mail.
-Google hides this address from the public or maps, so don’t worry about people unknowingly showing up at your home or private office.
+Here, you’ll need to enter where you want to receive your Google business verification instructions by mail.
+Google hides this address from the public, so don’t worry about people unknowingly showing up at your home or private office.

-After you enter your address, Google will use the information you’ve entered to verify that your business profile is ready to be listed, or they will mail you a physical postcard with a code and instructions to verify your mailing address and other business information.
+After you enter your mailing address, Google will use the information you’ve entered to verify that your business profile is ready to be listed, or they’ll mail you a physical postcard with a code and instructions to verify your mailing address and other business information.

 Step 8: Add Business Hours

-Based on the times you enter, Google Maps will also automatically let people head to your location if they are going to arrive near your closing time.
-This can be quite convenient for customers and for businesses.
+Based on the times you enter, Google Maps can also inform patrons heading to your location that they might arrive around closing time.
+This feature is convenient for both customers and businesses.
+You can also skip this step and add the information from your Google Business Profile account later.

 Step 9: Turn On Messaging

 Want more customers to contact you?
-Turn on your Google Business messaging.
+Turn on your Google Business page’s messaging.
 This feature allows customers or potential customers to message you directly from your Google listing.
-This is a great way to answer questions about your business and encourage customers to interact with your business.
+It is a great way to answer questions about your business and encourage customers to interact with it or leave feedback.

 This is what the feature looks like on your customers’ end: